-ID3231 Land at 51 Greenaway Lane Key development Quanta: 0.4 ha greenfield site beyond USB proposed for 5 residential dwellings ona dab proposed for a residential dwellings Duration Temporary Geographic Level of Scale of Positive or Mitigation or No. SEA Objective Description of predicted effect Short term Medium term Long term Frequency or permanent significance Magnitude certainty significance negative other action required?
-Supporting comments / Proposed mitigation 6 To minimise air, water, light and noise pollution Construction activities may contribute to air and noise pollution effects, particularly to the nearest residents along Greenaway Lane.
-During operation, some noise, light and air pollution effects are also likely for existing residents.
-The site is not subject to sources of pollution, including AQMAs, the M27 or historic landfill sites, and therefore potential pollution effects to future residents are considered to be minimal. - Ongoing Construction & Operation Local Low Medium Negligible Negative Yes Construction programme should include a CEMP to reduce construction noise, contamination and air quality impacts.
+No. SEA Objective Description of predicted effect Duration Temporary C I assal ad Coole of Positive or Mitigation No. SEA Objective Description of predicted effect Medium term Long term Frequency or permanent Geographic significance Magnitude Level of certainty Scale of significance negative or other action Supporting comments / Proposed mitigation 6 To minimise air, water, light and noise pollution Construction activities may contribute to air and noise pollution effects to existing residents particularly along Fort Fareham Road and Widley Court.
+During operation, noise, light and air pollution effects are also possible for existing residents.
+The site is not subject to significant sources of pollution (e.g. AQMA, M27 or historic landfill) and is not within the SPZ, therefore pollution effects to new residents from existing sources are unlikely.
+Overall, negligible negative effects are anticipated. term - - Ongoing Construction & Operation Local Low Medium Negligible Negative Yes Construction programme should include a CEMP to reduce construction noise, contamination and air quality impacts.
 Sustainable transport measures should be incorporated as per the recommendations above (SEA4).
 Design should consider use of renewable energy to minimise air quality effects and sensitive lighting schemes to minimise lighting effects to nearby residents.
-7 To conserve and enhance biodiversity The site is predominately comprised of amenity grassland, the garden within the existing residential curtilage with boundary hedgerows.
-There are no priority habitats recorded within the site boundary.
-Negligible negative effects are predicted associated with site clearance. - Initial Construction Local Low Medium Negligible Negative Yes New habitats (e.g. tree and hedgerow planting, wildflower meadow) should be created via landscaping plans, both to reduce landscape & visual impacts, and to increase robustness of existing habitats.
-8 To conserve and manage natural resources (water, land, minerals, agricultural land, materials) Proposals will need to comply with requirements of policies DT and D4 regarding sustainability and resource efficiency, but resource use is likely to increase over the short and long term (materials during construction, water resources & waste during operation).
-The site is located within ALC Grade 2 and Grade 3 ba gricultural land; however given that the site boundary falls within the existing residential curtilage which is no longer farmed there is no predicted loss of agricultural resource.
-Minor negative effects are predicted. - - - Ongoing Construction & Operation Local Medium Medium Minor Negative Yes Soils within built footprint could be removed prior to development for re-use in landscaping and habitat creation elsewhere on site.
-Waste materials produced during demolition and groundworks should be re-used on site wherever possible, or re-processed off site for future use in aggregates.
+7 To conserve and enhance biodiversity The site is currently occupied by 2 storey dwellings surrounded by amenity grassland.
+There are no biodiversity features, including priority features, within the site.
+The nearest feature is the Fort Fareham SINC, c.50m to the east.
+Some disturbance effects may be possible during both construction and operation.
+Overall negligible negative effects are anticipated. - - - Ongoing Construction & Operation Local Low Medium Negligible Negative Yes New habitats (e.g. tree and hedgerow planting, wildflower meadow) should be created via landscaping plans, both to reduce landscape & visual impacts, and to increase robustness of existing habitats.
+To conserve and manage natural resources (water, land, minerals, agricultural land, materials) Proposals will need to comply with the requirements of D1 & D4 but resource use is likely to increase over the short and long term (materials during construction, water resources & household waste during operation).
+The site does not contain any agricultural land or mineral resources.
+Negligible negative effects are predicted. - - - Ongoing Construction & Operation Local Low Medium Negligible Negative Yes Waste materials produced during demolition and groundworks should be re-used on site wherever possible, or re-processed off site for future use in aggregates.
 Designs should incorporate adequate storage space for recycling, and consider providing communal composting facilities.
-9 To strengthen the local economy and provide accessible jobs available to residents of the borough Construction phase will provide local and accessible employment opportunities: operation phase would be neutral as no employment or other job-creating uses are proposed.
-Negligible positive effects are predicted over the short to medium term. + + Initial Construction Local Low Medium Negligible Positive Yes Opportunities to provide work-based training during construction should be explored; provision for live/work units may be suitable.
-10 To enhance the vitality and viability of centres and respect the settlement hierarchy Development would not detract from the settlement hierarchy and is likely to support the viability of local centres in Locks Heath and Sarisbury Green.
+9 To strengthen the local economy and provide accessible jobs available to residents of the borough Construction phase will provide local and accessible employment opportunities; operation phase would be neutral as no employment or other job-creating uses are proposed.
+Negligible positive effects are predicted during construction. + Initial Construction Local Low Medium Negligible Positive Yes Opportunities to provide work-based training during construction should be explored; provision for live/work units may be suitable.
+To enhance the vitality and viability of centres and respect the settlement hierarchy Development would not detract from the settlement hierarchy and is likely to support the viability of local centres in Fareham and Stubbington.
 Negligible positive effects are predicted over the long term. + + Ongoing Operation Local Low Medium Negligible Positive No 11 To create a healthy and safe community The proposal has no health, education, leisure, community or cultural elements.
-There are 7 existing open spaces within 300m. + + Ongoing Operation Local High Medium Moderate Positive No
+The site does however form part of the Longfield Avenue open space which would be lost to development.
+There are however 6 other existing open spaces within 300m.
+Minor negative effects are predicted. - - Ongoing Operation Local Medium Medium Minor Negative No